-Nice example of De Jode's first map of South America, engraved by Jan Van Deutecum for the first edition of De Jode's Speculum Orbis Terrarum.
+Fine example of De Jode's distinctive first map of South America, engraved by Jan Van Doetecum for the first edition of De Jode's Speculum Orbis Terrarum.

 De Jode's map of South America is one of the earliest maps to show the continent of South America alone, and the earliest Dutch map of South America.